MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor.md

     - A part is too small to attach a QR code anchor or circular code anchor.

-- **Azure Object Anchor (Preview)**.
+- **Azure Object Anchors (Preview)**.
 Azure Object Anchors uses sensing and processing on HoloLens 2 to detect a digital model and align it to a physical object.
 You use the Guides model-driven app to convert an online 3D model to an object anchor, and then assign it to a guide.

 An Azure Object Anchor offers the following advantages over other types of anchors: